borkdude/dynaload/README.md

 ## Usage

 This library exposes one namespaces: `borkdude.dynaload` with one macro:
 `dynaload`.
-The macro returns a delay that will either contain a value or will throw upon deref (unless provided a `:default` in a map in the second argument).
+The macro returns a var-like object that implements `IDeref` and `IFn`.
+The object lazily resolves the var on first use and can be called directly as a function (as shown in the examples below) or dereferenced to obtain the underlying var.
+If the var cannot be resolved, it will throw (unless provided a `:default` in a map in the second argument).
 It lets you dynamically refer to a var that may or may not be there.
 In Clojure it will require the namespace for you and throw if the namespace is not there.
-In ClojureScript you will have to require the namespace manually before deref, since ClojureScript namespaces cannot be loaded dynamically (outside of a REPL).
+In ClojureScript you will have to require the namespace manually before use, since ClojureScript namespaces cannot be loaded dynamically (outside of a REPL).

 ### GraalVM